mickaeltemporao/itds/docs/modules/programming-4.md

 - **Going the extra mile (Optional):**

     - Can you create a filter to keep only French respondents?

 **:fontawesome-solid-magnifying-glass: Reviewers**

-- 5-minute Brief
+- **5-Minute Brief**

-    - I like, I wish, I wonder
+    - Use the "I like, I wish, I wonder" model to give a constructive paper feedback.
+    - Identify the **top 3 current risks** in the paper.
-    - Top 3 risks for the paper at the moment (we always refer to the `main.typ` file)
+    - We always refer to the `main.typ` file.

+- **Going the Extra Mile (Optional):**

+    - Assist Writers & Hackers with integrating feedback received during class!

 <!-- * **Bridge to data:** -->
 <!--   Add a short *"From theory to measurement"* paragraph explaining **how the concepts in the literature translate into variables** the Hackers are identifying (e.g., like/dislike items -> affective distance). -->